 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

-Our Conflict Management faculty members not only have advanced degrees but also have real-world experience in their profession, which makes them able to relate to the challenges you face at work.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+Conflict Management faculty members have advanced degrees and experience in their profession, so they can relate to the challenges you face at work.
+Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of some of our Conflict Management faculty.

 Conflict Management courses are designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.

 Four-year institutions of higher education that offer advanced degrees in conflict management or dispute resolution include:

 Get more information about conflict management organizations through these links.

 If you have questions about the Conflict Management program that aren’t answered on our website, please feel free to contact us.